-On Martin Luther King, Jr. Day, the entire nation pauses in remembrance of a civil rights hero.
-At least, that’s the point of the federal holiday that takes place on the third Monday of each January.
+On Martin Luther King Jr. Day, the entire nation pauses in remembrance of a civil rights hero.
+At least, that’s the intention of the federal holiday that takes place on the third Monday of each January.
 MLK Day was designed to honor the activist and minister assassinated in 1968, whose accomplishments have continued to inspire generations of Americans.

-But though the holiday now graces the United States’ federal calendar and affects countless offices, schools, businesses and other public and private spaces, it wasn’t always observed.
-The fight for a holiday in Martin Luther King, Jr.’s honor was an epic struggle in and of itself—and it continues to face resistance in the form of competing holidays to leaders of the Confederacy.
+But though the holiday is now included in the United States’ federal calendar and affects countless offices, schools, businesses and other public and private spaces, it wasn’t always observed.
+The fight for a holiday in Martin Luther King Jr.’s honor was an epic struggle in and of itself.

 King was the first modern private citizen to be honored with a federal holiday, and for many familiar with his non-violent leadership of the civil rights movement, it made sense to celebrate him.
 But for others, the suggestion that King—a Black minister who was vilified during his life and gunned down when he was just 39 years old—deserved a holiday was nothing short of incendiary.